Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Introduction

-We study how to choose the approximation term such that the proposed approach enjoys fast empirical convergence rate and requires low communication.
-After solving the approximation problem, we conduct a line search that requires only negligible computational cost and $O(1)$ communication to ensure a sufficient decrease of the function value.
-With the line search procedure, our algorithm achieves faster empirical performance.
-By utilizing relaxed conditions, our method is able to achieve global linear convergence for many problems whose dual objective is non-strongly convex.
-This class of problems includes the popular support vectors machines (SVM)~\citet{BB92a,VV95a} and structured support vector machines (SSVM)~\citep{IT05a,BT04a}.
-In other words, our algorithm takes only $O(\log(1/\epsilon))$ iterations, or equivalently, rounds of communication, to obtain an $\epsilon$-accurate solution for \eqref{eq:dual}.
-Moreover, linear convergence is retained even when the approximation problem is solved only approximately.
-Our theoretical analysis then shows this result implies that obtaining an $\epsilon$-accurate solution for the original ERM problem \eqref{eq:primal} also costs only $O(\log(1 / \epsilon)$ iterations.
-Our general framework description also generalizes existing works and hence facilitates discussion of the differences between our approach and existing distributed algorithms for \eqref{eq:dual}.
-Experiments demonstrate that our algorithm is faster than existing non-accelerated distributed solvers for \eqref{eq:dual}.
+By utilizing relaxed conditions, even if the subproblem is solved only approximately, our method is able to achieve global linear convergence for many problems whose dual objective is not strongly convex, including support vectors machines (SVM)~\citet{BB92a,VV95a} and structured support vector machines (SSVM)~\citep{IT05a,BT04a}.
+In other words, our algorithm takes only $O(\log(1/\epsilon))$ iterations, or equivalently, rounds of communication, to obtain an $\epsilon$-accurate solution for \eqref{eq:dual}.\footnote{ Given any optimization problem $\min_{x \in X} \, f(x)$ whose minimum is attainable and denoted by $f^*$, we call $x \in X$ an $\epsilon$-accurate solution for this problem if $f(x) - f^* \leq \epsilon$. }

+Our analysis then shows that this result implies that obtaining an $\epsilon$-accurate solution for the original ERM problem \eqref{eq:primal} also takes only $O(\log(1 / \epsilon))$ iterations.
+We further show that when the choice of the sub-problem properly extracts information from the Hessian of $g^*(X\AL)$, the convergence can be significantly accelerated to reduce the required number of iterations and therefore the running time.
+Besides, our flexible framework generalizes existing approaches and hence facilitates the discussion of the differences between the proposed distributed learning algorithms and the existing ones for \eqref{eq:dual}.